When Your Mind Won’t Slow Down (A Gentle Look at Anxiety Through TCM)

 What’s Actually Happening in the Body

-So when your mind won’t slow down, it’s not random—it’s often your body trying to keep up with everything it’s been carrying.
+Sometimes it’s more subtle, just a general feeling of being on edge, even when nothing obvious is wrong.
+So when your mind won’t slow down, it’s usually not random.
+It’s your body trying to keep up with everything it’s been carrying.

 Common TCM Patterns Behind Anxiety

-This pattern is often linked to worry, overthinking, and mental fatigue.
-It can develop when the body isn’t being consistently nourished—through irregular eating, ongoing stress, or simply doing too much for too long.
+This pattern often shows up as worry, mental fatigue, and that feeling of being mentally full.
+It tends to build when the body isn’t supported consistently, irregular eating, ongoing stress, or simply doing too much for too long.

 You might notice:

-- This is that feeling of being completely drained—but still “on.”
+It’s that feeling of being completely drained, but still “on.”

 You might notice: